 Louisiana (LA)

 Louisiana has a thriving gambling scene that puts riverboat, tribal, and commercial casinos, as well as sports betting under regulation by the Louisiana Gaming Control Board.
 However, playing games on digital devices remains out ot reach.
-For on-the-go gaming, players can choose from several Louisiana online casinos to access real-money slots and jackpots.
+For on-the-go gaming, players can choose from several offshore Louisiana online casinos to access real-money slots and jackpots.

 Current legislation